VedantC2307/AME494598Fall2024/Assignments/A3/README.md

     - GND on DHT11 to GND on ESP32.
     - DATA on DHT11 to pin 25 on ESP32.
 - **Code:**
-  - The provided code for the TTGO watch reads temperature and humidity values from the DHT11 sensor using the SimpleDHT11 library
+  - The provided code for the TTGO watch reads temperature and humidity values from the DHT11 sensor using the SimpleDHT11 library.
   - The Arduino code is available in the repository: [sendData_TempHum.ino](https://github.com/VedantC2307/AME494598Fall2024/tree/main/Assignments/A3/sendData_TempHum/sendData_TempHum.ino).
-  - Upload and run the code.
   - The ESP32 code sends the sensor data over HTTP to the server hosted on the EC2 instance.

 ### 2. Configuring the EC2 Server to Receive Data